-Virginia Guiffre sex-abuse lawsuit ruling: Will Prince Andrew now face trial?
+Will Prince Andrew now face trial?

+Prince Andrew case: Will he face trial over Virginia Giuffre’s claims of sex abuse?

-A New York judge has paved the way for a lawsuit accusing Prince Andrew of having sex with an underage girl to go to trial.
+A New York judge has paved the way for a lawsuit accusing Prince Andrew of having sex with an teenage girl to go to trial.
 So what happens now?

-A federal judge in New York threw out a request by Prince Andrew to dismiss a civil lawsuit accusing him of having sex with an underage girl who was being sex-trafficked by late paedophile Jeffrey Epstein, in a bombshell ruling that paves the way for the case to go to trial.
+A federal judge in New York threw out a request by Prince Andrew to dismiss a civil lawsuit accusing him of having sex with a 17-year-old girl who was being sex-trafficked by late paedophile Jeffrey Epstein, in a bombshell ruling that paves the way for the case to go to trial.

-Judge Lewis Kaplan ruled on Wednesday that the lawsuit brought by Virginia Giuffre can move forward to trial.
+Judge Lewis Kaplan ruled on 12 January that the lawsuit brought by Virginia Roberts Giuffre can move forward to trial.

 Ms Giuffre has accused the Prince Andrew of having sex with her when she was 17.